chandlerc/blog/content/slides/2026-memory-safety-deep-3/35_thread.md

 <br/>

-Not trying to prevent deadlock
+Not trying to prevent deadlock, no guarantee of forward progress

 {{% note %}}